deepgram/web-next/content/blog/posts/top-six-uses-cases-for-asr-social-media/index.md

 ---
-title: Top Six Uses Cases for ASR Social Media
+title: Top Six Uses Cases for Automatic Speech Recognition (ASR) in Social Media
 description: The social media industry is full of use cases for ASR and NLU—here are the top six, and how these solutions drive business value.
 date: 2022-10-17T22:55:19.866Z